Brazil's Jesus and Telles ruled out of World Cup

-World Cup 2022: Brazil's Gabriel Jesus and Alex Telles ruled out of rest of tournament with injuries
+World Cup 2022: Brazil's Gabriel Jesus and Alex Telles ruled out of tournament with injuries

 Last updated on .From the section World Cup